s-zeid/leviathan-player/INSTALL.markdown

  4. Copy leviathan/leviathan.yaml.dist to leviathan.yaml and edit the
      settings.
 Alternatively, you can edit the leviathan.yaml setting in webleviathan.yaml to point to an already existing leviathan.yaml file.
- 5. Run `./leviathan.py cache` to load your music library into the database.
-     Then run `./leviathan.py to-mp3` to convert your music to MP3 format.
+ 5. Run `leviathan/leviathan.py scan` to load your music library into the database.
+Then run `leviathan/leviathan.py to-mp3` to convert your music to MP3 format.
- 6. Start the server using the instructions for your Web server under Starting the Server.
+ 6. Start the server using the instructions for your Web server under *Starting the Server*.
  7. If you are running this on a public-facing server, it is strongly recommended to set up HTTPS and HTTP authentication on your server.
 I am NOT liable if you get sued, arrested, or prosecuted for copyright